minetest/minetest/doc/lua_api.md

 Call these functions only at load time!

 * `minetest.register_globalstep(function(dtime))`
-    * Called every server step, usually interval of 0.1s
+    * Called every server step, usually interval of 0.1s.
+	* `dtime` is the time since last execution in seconds.
 * `minetest.register_on_mods_loaded(function())`
     * Called after mods have finished loading and before the media is cached or the aliases handled.